-In the last days of World War II, the Allied Army desperatly searched for a bridgehead across the impenetrable Rhein River, in order to launch a major assault into the center of Germany.
+In the last days of World War II, the Allied Army desperately searched for a bridgehead across the impenetrable Rhine River, in order to launch a major assault into the center of Germany.
 "Bridge at Remagen" tells the true story of the battle for this last bridgehead, from both the German and American perspective.
-Written by

 Anthony Hughes <email@example.com>